giellalt/lang-gur/index-header.md

 This page documents the work on the **Farefare language model**.

+Farefare is a Niger-Congo language spoken in Northern Ghana.
+It is also called Gurene (own orthography: Gurenɛ), Frafra and Farefari.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.